nfdi4objects/n4o-graph-importer/README.md

 - `SPARQL`: API endpoint of SPARQL Query protocol, SPARQL Update protocol and SPARQL Graph store protocol.
 Default: <http://localhost:3030/n4o>.
 - `STAGE`: writeable stage directory.
 Default: `stage`
 - `DATA`: local data directory for file import
 - `FRONTEND`: URL of [n4o-graph-apis] instance.
-This is included in [/status.json](#get-statusjson) and shown in the HTML interface for convenience only.
+This is included as field `frontend` in [/status.json](#get-statusjson) and shown in the HTML interface for convenience.
 Default is the value of `BASE`

 If the data directory contains a file `bartoc.json` with an array of JSKOS records from BARTOC, this file is used as source of terminology metadata instead of BARTOC API.
 Script `update-terminologies` in this repository can be used to get a subset from BARTOC, including all [terminologies listed in NFDI4Objects](https://bartoc.org/vocabularies?partOf=http://bartoc.org/en/node/18961).

 ## API

 There is a minimal HTML interface at root path (**GET /**) to try out the API.
-This is more useful than an interface generated automatically with Swagger.
+This is more useful than an interface generated automatically, for instance with Swagger.
 The API is not meant to be publically available (there is no authentification), so there is no need for an [OpenAPI](https://swagger.io/specification/) document anyway.

 ### General endpoints